rm-dr/lamb/README.md

 Note that there are spaces in `λa.a F T`.
 With no spaces, `aFT` will be parsed as one variable. \
 Lambda functions can only take single-letter, lowercase arguments. `λA.A` is not valid syntax. \
 Unbound variables (upper and lower case) that aren't macros will become free variables.
+Free variables will be shown with a `'`, like `a'`.

 Be careful, macros are case-sensitive.
 If you define a macro `MAC` and accidentally write `mac` in the prompt, `mac` will become a free variable.